Ensembl/WiggleTools/README.txt

 Running:

 Inputs:
 	The program takes in Wig, BedGraph and BigWig files, which are distinguished thanks to their suffix (.wig, .bg or .bw respectively).
+A dash '-' signifies inputing a flat file through stdin.

 Outputs:
 	The program outputs a bedGraph flat file in stdout.